Dylan Moore Preview, Player Props: Mariners vs. Angels

-Dylan Moore -- .100 average over his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Reid Detmers on the hill, on September 11 at 9:40 PM ET.
+Dylan Moore -- .091 average over his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the mound, on September 12 at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Angels.

 Dylan Moore Game Info & Props vs. the Angels